vidinfra/flexprice/docs/prds/TEMPORAL_DEVELOPER_GUIDE.md

 This will help you understand the patterns by seeing them in action!

+> **🔄 Sync vs Async Control**: A key feature covered in this guide is how to control whether workflows run synchronously (wait for completion) or asynchronously (return immediately) using the `.Get()` method on workflow execution.
+This gives you flexibility in how you handle different use cases.

 ## 🛠️ Step-by-Step Implementation Guide

 Let's implement a **User Data Export** workflow as our example - this is a common use case where you need to export user data asynchronously.